-The system must allow users to request erasure of data belonging to them that it is managing.
+The system must allow its users to request erasure of collected data belonging to them.

 If the system is able to demonstrate that it is not possible to individually identify the users based on the information collected from them, this requirement is not applicable.

 CWE-212: Improper Removal of Sensitive Information Before Storage or Transfer.
 The product stores, transfers, or shares a resource that contains sensitive information, but it does not properly remove that information before the product makes the resource available to unauthorized actors.

 GDPR.
 Art.
 11: Processing which does not require identification.(2).
 Where the controller is able to demonstrate that it is not in a position to identify the data subject, articles 15 to 20 shall not apply.